 • Freeze-dried berries

-• Nutella (Nutella is Vegetarian, but, not vegan friendly)
+• Nutella (Nutella is Vegetarian, but not vegan-friendly)

 • Make it a carrot cake mug cake

-• Oreo Cookies (Oreos are vegan friendly)
+• Oreo Cookies (Oreos are vegan-friendly)

 front view of 3 a mug filled with an easy mug cake.
 Two more mugs in the background and chocolate chips strewn around the mugs